This guide is designed to help you understand the financial aid process from the initial offer through delivery of financial aid.

 Federal Pell Grant

-Federal Pell Grants are awarded to help undergraduates with financial need pay for the pursuit of their first baccalaureate degree.
-The maximum annual award will depend on financial need and program funding, as determined by DOE.
+Federal Pell Grants are available to help undergraduates with financial need pay for the pursuit of their first baccalaureate degree.
+The maximum annual amount will depend on financial need and program funding, as determined by ED.

 Federal Supplemental Educational Opportunity Grant (FSEOG)